fegge/ansible-droplet/README.md

 Droplet
 =======

-Create a Digital Ocean droplet.
+Creates a Digital Ocean droplet and adds the address to the group `droplets`.

 Requirements
 ------------